 During the construction phase, activities undertaken on site could potentially have some minor localised and short-term air quality impacts in proximity to the works.
 The construction phase will, for example, require a range of ancillary plant, vehicles, and non-road mobile machinery (NRMM) which will contribute to local dust and air pollutants.
 The main sources are likely to be dust generated by cold milling in preparation of carriageway resurfacing, as well as exhaust emissions from ancillary plant and vehicles.
-As a result, there is potential for DPMEE to be emitted to the atmosphere.
+As a result, there is potential for dust, particular matter, and exhaust emissions (DPMEE) to be emitted to the atmosphere.

-However, considering the nature, size, and scale of the scheme, and with implementation of mitigation detailed below, the proposed works impacts on local air quality levels during the construction period are assessed to be temporary negligible adverse in magnitude.
+However, considering the nature, duration, size, and scale of the scheme, and with implementation of mitigation detailed below, the proposed works impacts on local air quality levels during the construction period are assessed to be temporary negligible adverse in magnitude.
+The scheme will also be undertaken on a rolling programme, over 5-nights, and the nearest SPRI site lies approx. 0.8 km north of the works (and is screened from the scheme extents by topography.
+Moreover, taking into account the nature and scale of the works, it is unlikely that there will be any cumulative impacts on local air quality levels during the construction period, despite the presence of the SPRI site within 1 km.